mahmoodawd/MVP/README.md

 # MVP
-Products Android Application with MVP, Repsository design pattern applied using Room and Retrofit
+Products Android Application with MVP, Repository design pattern applied using Room and Retrofit